jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 We want the world to behave predictably and deterministically.
 If every time someone got behind the wheel with a BAC over .08%, we want to know they’d be arrested.
 At the very least, we’d sleep better knowing that it happened more than 1% of the time.
 We’d also have fewer drunk drivers since they almost always get arrested instead of developing a case of survivor bias.

 That’s disheartening but think about the families of murder victims.
-There’s a 40 percent chance they’ll never know who did it--and murder has one of the *better* clearance rates of violent crime. ([Source)](https://www.vox.com/2018/9/24/17896034/murder-crime-clearance-fbi-report)
+There’s a 40 percent chance they’ll never know who did it—and murder has one of the *better* clearance rates of violent crime. ([Source)](https://www.vox.com/2018/9/24/17896034/murder-crime-clearance-fbi-report)

 ## Survivor's bias is a dangerous logical fallacy